hillarioh/micro-reddit/README.md

 # Micro-reddit - Rails
 > Models excercise allowing posts and comments to be created by users stablishing their associations.
 No web interface included.
+Also add validations to the models.
 ## Models created
 - User
 - Post